bd-j/forcepho/doc/inputs.md

 Sersic Profiles
 ---------------

-A standard lookup table of Gaussian parameters is provided.
+A standard lookup table of Gaussian parameters will be provided.